This post was most recently updated on September 6th, 2021

 eCPM can also be found in AdSense reports and it is the value you get by calculating the ad revenue of a banner/campaign divided by the number of ad impressions that banner has acquired in units of 1000.

 Here’s a closer look at the formula:

 Note: It is also the CPM value you get when making CPC CPM convertions.

 Formula: CPC * CTR * 1000

 For publishers, eCPM is used as the universal standard of measurement in terms of revenue for the impressions sold.
 The higher the eCPM, the more money the publisher normally earns.

 From the advertiser’s perspective, the total amount on an invoice represents their cost.

 Having trouble understanding your ad revenue metrics like CPMs and CPCs?
 Partner up with Google Ad Manager experts to get expert analysis from our ad ops experts.
-Sign up to MonetizeMore today!
+Sign up for a Professional account at MonetizeMore today!

 CPC stands for Cost Per Click and CPM for Cost Per Thousand Impressions.